bokand/bokand.github.io/web_viewports_explainer.md

 browsers also have a built in hard minimum (and maximum) that they will further clamp this expression within.
 These built-in limits vary by browser.

-###### Safari
+###### Safari + Firefox

-It looks like Safari further ensures that the minimum-scale doesn't allow the user to zoom out further than the ICB.
-For example, if the screen width is 320px and we have the following viewport meta:
+Further ensure that the minimum-scale doesn't allow the user to zoom out further than the ICB.
+For example, if the screen width is 320px and we have the following in our page:

 ```
 <meta name="viewport" content="width=600, minimum-scale:0.25">
 <div style="width: 2000px; height: 100px"></div>
 ```

-The minimum scale will be 320 / 600 = 0.53 rather than 0.25.
+The minimum scale will be `320 / 600 = 0.53` rather than `0.25`.
 If the
-minimum-scale attribute were instead 1, the used minimum scale would be 1.
+minimum-scale attribute were instead 1, the used minimum scale would be 1 since 1 > 0.53.

 ###### Chrome

 Chrome does not involve the ICB in minimum-scale calculation at all.
-Perhaps it should, Safari's model sounds reasonable.
+Looks like it should since it's the odd one out and this causes issues with fixed viewport sizing (see below).

 ## Fixed Viewport Size